Jumpsus/Get_financial/README.md

 But if you need to analyze Stock Data from US zone I suggest you to use yahoo finance library, It will make your life much more easy.

 # Library that I used:
-1.pandas - to store final information.
-2.urllib.request - to request information from website 3.Beautifulsoup - to manage html and xml data from urllib.request 4.json - to covert json to dictionary data in python
+1.pandas - to store final information. /n 2.urllib.request - to request information from website /n 3.Beautifulsoup - to manage html and xml data from urllib.request 4.json - to covert json to dictionary data in python

 # How to use ?
 Before using this function you need to know "Symbol" of stock you looking for.
+/n
 For example,
 Tesla Inc --> TSLA.OQ
 Airports of Thailand PCL --> AOT.BK
+/n

-If you don't sure about Symbol youcan search in this site https://www.reuters.com/search
+If you don't sure about Symbol youcan search in this site https://www.reuters.com/search /n

-After youget Symbol you can run code by this command
+After youget Symbol you can run code by this command /n
+>> df = get_income_statement(Stock)